needle-mirror/com.unity.entities/Documentation~/component_group.md

 ## Executing the query

-A ComponentGroup executes its query when you use the ComponentGroup in a Job or you call one of the ComponentGroup methods that returns arrays of entities, components, or chunks in the view:
+A EntityQuery executes its query when you use the EntityQuery in a Job or you call one of the EntityQuery methods that returns arrays of entities, components, or chunks in the view:

 * `ToEntityArray()` returns an array of the selected entities.
 * `ToComponentDataArray<T>` returns an array of the components of type T for the selected entities.